2025-2026 | 30th Anniversary Season

 A Path to Transcendence

-Medieval Iberian Music from the
+Music from the Field of Stars

 As a follow up to our wildly popular Carmina Burana concert last season, we will once again join forces with Concordian Dawn in an exciting second collaboration featuring medieval polyphony and pilgrim songs.
 Drawn from sources along the road to Santiago de Compostela, the two ensembles will perform lively monophonic songs from the Cantigas de Santa Maria, alongside elaborate motets from the Las Huelgas Codex, and devotional music for the cult of St. Jamies from the Codex Calixtinus.
 Our journey down the Camino promises to be a joyful and exuberant finale to our 30th season.